landscape-ecohydrology/landscape-ecohydrology.github.io/Our Team/README.md

 </head>
 <body>
 <h2>Meet The Team</h2>
-<p>Hover on a card to preview, click to lock the flip, click again to flip back.</p>
+<p>Click on a card to flip and see more details.
+Click again to flip back.</p>
 <br>

 <div class="row">